shredthaGNAR/list-of-my-starred-repos/README.md

 * [igorlogius/show-qrcode](https://github.com/igorlogius/show-qrcode): Displays the active url (or any selected link or text) as a qrcode for easy sharing between devices with a qrcode scanner like mobile/smart phones and tablets.
 Also allows saving and copying to the clipboard pasting in other programms.
 * [apvarun/showfolio-hugo-theme](https://github.com/apvarun/showfolio-hugo-theme): Modern portfolio theme for your Hugo site
 * [shredthaGNAR/shredthaGNAR.github.io](https://github.com/shredthaGNAR/shredthaGNAR.github.io): Fully responsive personal  portfolio single-page website, responsive for all devices, built using HTML, CSS, JavaScript and Python.
+* [Naezr/ShyFox](https://github.com/Naezr/ShyFox): A very shy little theme that hides the entire browser interface in the window border
 * [BrancuAlexandru/ShyFoxBorderless](https://github.com/BrancuAlexandru/ShyFoxBorderless): A very shy little theme that hides the entire browser interface.
 Now without borders!
 * [garywill/sidebar-switch](https://github.com/garywill/sidebar-switch): Switch for Firefox's native sidebar.
 A slim vertical button on left of main content.
 Replace the legacy addon All in One Sidebar.
 You can open sidebar by clicking edge of screen. 🪟
 * [SideStore/SideStore](https://github.com/SideStore/SideStore): SideStore is a fork of AltStore that doesn't require an AltServer.